61040-ddag/neighborhoods/README.md

 **Throws**

-- `400` - If author is not given
+- `400` - if author is not given
-- `403` - If the user is not logged in
+- `403` - if the user is not logged in
-- `404` - If no user has given author
+- `404` - if no user has given author

 #### `GET /api/strolls/neighborhoods?name=name&city=city&state=state`